ecco-laboratory/EmoNet/README.md

 A full text manuscript describing the development and validation of this model is described [here](https://www.science.org/doi/10.1126/sciadv.aaw4358).

+The MATALB Series Network object for EmoNet can be downloaded [here](https://osf.io/htfdm/).

 # System Requirements

 ## Hardware Requirements